naninovel/docs/docs/en/guide/text-printers.md

 ```

 ::: tip EXAMPLE
-For a complete example on setting up custom text mesh pro printer with right-to-left (Arabic) text support, see [RTL sample](/guide/samples#rtl).
+For a complete example of setting up a custom TextMesh Pro printer with right-to-left (Arabic) text support, see the [RTL sample](/guide/samples#rtl).
 :::

 ::: info NOTE